-6.4 Mimer SoftLine Motorola MTM5500
+7.4 Mimer SoftLine Motorola MTM5500

-Through the use of the Mimer SoftLine Network Interfaces and a specially designed version of interfaces, a remote control can be set up for the Motorola MTM5500 with its standard Control head and microphone.
+By the Mimer SoftLine Network Interfaces and a specially designed version of interfaces, a remote control can be set up for the Motorola MTM5500 with its standard Control head and microphone.

 The radio and the Control Head can be separated by standard CAT5 cables of up to 150m or you can use a standard LAN-switch to expand the range even further.